quacksouls/bitburner/doc/guide/faction.md

 ## Early game factions

+These are among some of the factions you would most likely encounter early in the game.

 1. _CyberSec._ The faction does not require you to be located in any particular city.
 Stay put in the city Sector-12.
 To receive an invitation from the faction, you must install a backdoor on the `CSEC` server.
 The server